cgfatuzzo/CGFblog/_posts/2020-02-18-FreeBooks.md

-# Recommended Books Available For Free
+# Recommended books available for free

 Eventually I will add a few descriptive lines to the books, for the moment here are links to downloadable or consultable versions.